 John Oxley was the first settler explorer to visit the Northern Tablelands in 1818 and wrote enthusiastically about the verdant country's potential for pastoralism.
-As early settlers appropriated the land further south, the Northern Tablelands became occupied by squatters from the 1830s.
+As early settlers appropriated the land further south, the Northern Tablelands became occupied by squatters production: Design of an agrivoltaic system applied in arable and vegetable farming in Germany', Renewable and Sustainable Energy Reviews, 140.

+from the 1830s.
 As in Central West, Aboriginal groups were dispossessed of their land and food sources by mid-19th century.
 Population numbers plummeted due to frontier violence and disease.
 People were scattered in small groups with subsistence from work on stations, and people of different language groups, much smaller in original numbers than the Wiradjuri, were brought together in government reserves.